What does it mean to be a fiduciary?

 How does RGA get paid?

 We are a “fee-only” advisor which means we get paid a fixed percentage of the assets under management in your account.
 We do not sell a single product and do not engage in any commission-based business.
-Clients do pay brokerage transaction fees, which are charged by TD Ameritrade, however we purposely use TD Ameritrade because of their low-cost structure.
+Clients may pay brokerage transaction fees for certain equity securities, which are charged by TD Ameritrade.
 Combined with our very low turnover (we make as few transactions as possible on an annualized basis), these transaction fees have little impact over the long-run.

 How accessible is my advisor at RGA?